WebAssembly/spec/md-proto/WebAssembly.md

 the [type] sequence consisting of the return types of the function, and with the limit value being zero.

-The function's instruction sequence is required to be non-empty, and the last instruction in the sequence is required to be an [`end`](#end).

 For each instruction in the body, in sequence order:
  - For each construct in the instruction's signature's operands in reverse
    order:
     - If the construct is a [type], a type is popped from the type stack and required to be the same.
-    - If the construct is a list of type parameters, and the parameters are not yet bound, a type for each type parameter in the list in reverse order is popped from the type stack and bound to it.
+    - If the construct is a list of type parameters:
+        - If the parameters are not yet bound, a type for each type parameter in the list in reverse order is popped from the type stack and bound to it.
         - Otherwise, a type for each type in the list in reverse order is popped from the type stack and required to be the same.
    The popped types in reverse (again) order form the *operand sequence*.
  - Unless the instruction is a [control-flow barrier][Q], then for each construct in the instruction's signature's returns: